Is training provided to teach this curriculum?

 Habitudes provide a unique method to teach life and leadership.
 They represent a right-brain approach to instruction, using images, conversations and experiences.
 We believe the emerging generation of students prefers to learn this way, as opposed to what many schools continue to do: lecture, drill, test.
-By introducing an image, we engage conversation.
+By introducing an image, we engage in conversation.
 (After all, a picture is worth a thousand words.)
 Once the conversation begins, ideas surface on how to apply the principle each image embodies.
 Everyone, regardless of age or background, can find an application to the truth each image represents.
 Experiences follow the conversations, which leads to life change.
-Each chapter includes an image, summary, stories, supporting material, discussion questions, a personal evaluation and an exercise to apply the Habitude.
+Each chapter includes an image, summary, stories, supporting material, discussion questions, a personal evaluation, and an exercise to apply the Habitude.

 How long does it take to teach a Habitude?

 We recommend you take no less than 30 minutes to discuss each Habitude.
 Most groups find that about an hour is a good time frame to teach one image.
 During that segment of time, the instructor introduces a problem, unveils the image that addresses the problem, summarizes the principle and then launches a conversation about it.
 In the end, the students should talk as much as the instructor, who should see his or her role as the opener and closer of the discussion.

 How much time does it take to cover all the Habitudes in one book?

 We suggest you cover one Habitude a week, to give students time to think about and digest the principle.
 Some schools will introduce it on Monday, then take a day or two later in the week to continue the conversation, adding movie clips, interviews with leaders in the community, panel discussions, journaling, small group time, etc. If you cover one Habitude a week, it will take thirteen (13) weeks to finish a book.

 What are the biggest mistakes educators make when teaching this material?